pgalatic/go-pubsub/README.md

 ### Automated Messages
-When no clients are connected to a node:
-- The node automatically sends random messages every 5-10 seconds
+When no clients are connected to a node, the node automatically passes a random number to the network every 5-10 seconds.
-- Messages contain random integers 0-9

 ## Testing the System